Graphite oxide: Structure

 Graphite oxide is hydrophilic and easily hydrated when exposed to water vapor or immersed in liquid water, resulting in a distinct increase of the inter-planar distance (up to 1.2 nm in saturated state).
 Additional water is also incorporated into the interlayer space due to high pressure induced effects.
 The maximal hydration state of graphite oxide in liquid water corresponds to insertion of 2-3 water monolayers.
 Cooling the graphite oxide/H2O samples results in "pseudo-negative thermal expansion" and cooling below the freezing point of water results in de-insertion of one water monolayer and lattice contraction.
 Complete removal of water from the structure seems difficult since heating at 60–80 °C results in partial decomposition and degradation of the material.

 Similar to water, graphite oxide easily incorporates other polar solvents, e.g. alcohols.
 However, intercalation of polar solvents occurs significantly different in Brodie and Hummers graphite oxides.
 Brodie graphite oxide is intercalated at ambient conditions by one monolayer of alcohols and several other solvents (e.g. dimethylformamide and acetone) when liquid solvent is available in excess.
 Separation of graphite oxide layers is proportional to the size of alcohol molecule.
 Cooling of Brodie graphite oxide immersed in excess of liquid methanol, ethanol, acetone and dimethylformamide results in step-like insertion of an additional solvent monolayer and lattice expansion.
 The phase transition detected by X-ray diffraction and differential scanning calorimetry (DSC) is reversible; de-insertion of solvent monolayer is observed when sample is heated back from low temperatures.
 An additional methanol and ethanol monolayer is reversibly inserted into the structure of Brodie graphite oxide under high pressure conditions.

 Hummers graphite oxide is intercalated with two methanol or ethanol monolayers at ambient temperature.
 The interlayer distance of Hummers graphite oxide in an excess of liquid alcohols increases gradually upon temperature decrease, reaching 19.4 and 20.6 Å at 140 K for methanol and ethanol, respectively.
 The gradual expansion of the Hummers graphite oxide lattice upon cooling corresponds to insertion of at least two additional solvent monolayers.

 Graphite oxide exfoliates and decomposes when rapidly heated at moderately high temperatures (~280–300 °C) with formation of finely dispersed amorphous carbon, somewhat similar to activated carbon.

 Characterization

-XRD, FTIR, Raman, XPS, AFM, TEM, SEM/EDX, etc. are some common techniques used to characterize GO samples.
+XRD, FTIR, Raman, XPS, AFM, TEM, SEM/EDX, Thermogravimetric analysis etc. are some common techniques used to characterize GO samples.
 Experimental results of graphite/graphene oxide have been analyzed by calculation in detail.
 Since the distribution of oxygen functionalities on GO sheets is polydisperse, fractionation methods can be used to characterize and separate GO sheets on the basis of oxidation.
 Different synthesis methods give rise to different types of graphene oxide.
 Even different batches from similar oxidation methods can have differences in their properties due to variations in purification or quenching processes.